Mackenzie | November 22, 2022 | Content Marketing

 A buyer persona is a fictional representation of your ideal client or target audience.
-With a clear picture of who you're marketing to, it's much easier to develop effective, targeted content that speaks to your ideal buyer's goals and challenges.
+With a clear picture of who you're marketing to, it's much easier to develop effective, targeted content that speaks to this buyer's goals and challenges.

 Think of your buyer personas as a personal narrative.
 You're developing a story for and context around the people who are most interested in your product or service.
-You want to know as much about them as possible, so you can provide personalized service, relevant content, and helpful sales information.
-Your buyer personas are the best place to organize all of that information into a story that will resonate with you, and with the rest of your team.
+You want to know as much about them as possible so that you can provide personalized service, relevant content, and helpful sales information.
+Your buyer personas are the best place to organize all of that information into a story that will resonate with you and the rest of your team.

 All great personas start with a little bit of research.
-Even if you feel like you already have a pretty good grasp on who most of your clients are, it's worth it to take a hard look, not just at who you're already working with, but who you'd like to work with in the future.
+Even if you feel like you already have a pretty good grasp on who most of your clients are, it's worth it to dive a little deeper — not just into who you're already working with, but also who you'd like to work with in the future.